Sample-Efficient Reinforcement Learning from Human Feedback via Information-Directed Sampling: The basic IDS Algorithm

 \subsubsection{IDS with surrogate environments}

 The pseudo-code of our IDS algorithm (with the learning target being the surrogate environment $\tilde{\mathcal{E}}^{*}_t$) is shown in Algorithm~\ref{alg}.
+The algorithm requires priors $\rho^P, \rho^R$ as input.
+Prior refers to the initial assumptions about model parameters before learning begins.
+Suitable priors can be derived from existing domain knowledge (e.g., robot dynamics parameters, user behavior patterns).
+For instance, a Gaussian prior might be adopted in robotic ~\cite{haninger2022model,haninger2023model}, while a Dirichlet prior could be used in multi-agent collaboration ~\cite{wu2021too}.
+In our paper, an appropriate prior can be selected for the IDS algorithm according to practical applications.
 Roughly speaking, the agent, at each episode $t$, first computes the posterior distributions of the transition kernel $P$ and reward function $R$ (as shown in Eqns.~\eqref{alg_tmp1}-\eqref{alg_tmp2}).
 Then, the agent computes the surrogate environment $\tilde{\E}^*_t$ based on Eqn.~\eqref{lemma_tmp1}, and chooses the policy

 We sample two trajectories from the baseline policy $\pi_0$ and the IDS policy $\ids^t$, respectively, and then obtain a preference $o_t$ regarding the two trajectories.
 Moreover, human feedback and state-action sequence data are added to the history data $\mathcal{D}_t$ for updating the posterior distribution for the next episode.